 Travel in the Spiritual Worlds

-Charged Religious Symbols
+Charged Religious Symbols and the Downside of Literal Interpretation

 Paul Tillich, the 20th century Protestant theologian, defined a symbol as something that points beyond itself.
 Symbols are unique mental objects which have no fixed referents.
 They can be contrasted with signs which have fixed meanings.
 Symbols are described as layered, multi-valent, multi-dimensional, or multivocal (Victor Turner's term).
 Their personal meanings and interpretations evolve to reflect the evolution of the individual, and the meanings of cultural symbols that are shared evolve as the culture changes.